scys12/microservice-test/README.md

 6. Run docker and kubectl.
 Then start minikube with `minikube start`

-7. Run `skaffold dev`.
+7. Run `skaffold dev --port-forward`.
 Skaffold will handle the rest.

 8. Check whether resource has been up & running with `kubectl get all -n sejuta-cita`